ovatsus/ovatsus.github.com/source/_posts/2013-10-14-fsharp-for-screen-scraping.markdown

 * Downloading multiple pages asynchronously and in parallel is trivial with F#'s async support
 * Navigating the HTML DOM is a great fit for higher order data processing combined with partial application
 * F# Interactive really shines in iterative processes like this, where you try something out, see it didn't work quite well, and keep adjusting until you get it right.
-Doing a full compile-run cycle on each iteration instead of simply evaluating in the REPL would make this task take much longer
+Doing a full compile-run cycle on each iteration instead of simply evaluating in the REPL would make this task take much more time-consuming

 [Html Agility Pack](http://htmlagilitypack.codeplex.com/) is the obvious candidate to use for screen scraping in .NET, but like other LINQ-like libraries that rely heavily on extension methods, its API isn't ideal for use in F#.
 A simple wrapper will take care of that problem: